xa9es/Books/gobals/drawing.md

-# Drawing Library
+---

-The Drawing library provides functions for creating and manipulating 2D graphics elements on the screen overlay.
+description: The Drawing library provides functions for creating and manipulating 2D graphics elements on the screen overlay.
+---
 # Methods
 ## Drawing.new
 ```lua
 Drawing.new(type)